 History & Development

 In late 2019, R4D received an additional grant to continue its efforts and expand its impact.
-It hired Dr. Zach Breitenbach as the Associate Director and Hannah Brimner as the Administrative Assistant and Technical Specialist.
+It hired Dr. Zach Breitenbach as the Associate Director and Hannah Brimner as the Administrative Assistant and Technology Specialist.

 R4D continues to develop is social media presence and online video outlets like Vimeo and YouTube.
 It is currently producing a 24-week lesson series for church high school ministries called “Learning to Love God in a World of Options.”
 In 2022, a pilot version of this series is being tested in a large church.
 It will then be revised and made broadly available to all churches.